explodingcamera/tinywasm/README.md

 - **`archive`**\
   Enables pre-parsing of archives.
 This is enabled by default.
 - **`unsafe`**\
-  Uses `unsafe` code to improve performance, particularly in Memory access
+  Uses `unsafe` code to improve performance, particularly in Memory access.

-With all these features disabled, TinyWasm only depends on `core`, `alloc` and `libm` and can be used in `no_std` environments.
+With all these features disabled, TinyWasm only depends on `core`, `alloc` ,and `libm` and can be used in `no_std` environments.
 Since `libm` is not as performant as the compiler's math intrinsics, it is recommended to use the `std` feature if possible (at least [for now](https://github.com/rust-lang/rfcs/issues/2505)), especially on wasm32 targets.

+## Inspiration

+Big thanks to the authors of the following projects, which have inspired and influenced TinyWasm:

+- [wasmi](https://github.com/wasmi-labs/wasmi) - an efficient and lightweight WebAssembly interpreter that also runs on `no_std` environments
+- [wasm3](https://github.com/wasm3/wasm3) - a high performance WebAssembly interpreter written in C
+- [wazero](https://wazero.io/) - a zero-dependency WebAssembly interpreter written in go
+- [wain](https://github.com/rhysd/wain) - a zero-dependency WebAssembly interpreter written in Rust

+I encourage you to check these projects out if you're looking for a more mature and feature-complete WebAssembly interpreter.

 ## License